-The Company's average LCR increased by 5% to 138% in the first quarter of 2019 compared to the fourth quarter of 2018 as the increase in high-quality liquid assets exceeded the increase in net cash outflows.
+The Company's average LCR increased from 145% to 146% from the first quarter of 2020 to the second quarter of 2020 driven by an increase in eligible HQLA.
 Our LCR may fluctuate period over period as a result of ongoing business activity.
 We provide additional information on HQLA and NCO in the "High-Quality Liquid Assets" and "Net Cash Outflows" sections of this document, respectively.